I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiassetpropchanged.md

 <p>On success, the function returns S_OK.
 If the function fails, it returns a standard COM error or one of the WIA_ERROR_XXX errors (described in the Microsoft Windows SDK documentation).</p>

 ## -remarks
-<p>The <b>pChanged</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552749">WIA_PROPERTY_CONTEXT</a> structure points to an array of BOOL values that indicate whether a particular property will be changed.
-This function sets one element in that array for the specified property in the property context.
-This function should be used whenever a driver changes a property that has dependent properties in validation.
-For example, by changing "Current Intent", the "Horizontal Resolution" is changed and should be marked as changed, so that validation of "X Resolution" (<a href="https://msdn.microsoft.com/library/windows/hardware/ff552665">WIA_IPS_XRES</a>)and its dependents still takes place.</p>

-<p>The <b>pChanged</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552749">WIA_PROPERTY_CONTEXT</a> structure points to an array of BOOL values that indicate whether a particular property will be changed.
+<p>The <b>pChanged</b> member of the <a href="..\wiamindr_lh\ns-wiamindr-lh--wia-property-context.md">WIA_PROPERTY_CONTEXT</a> structure points to an array of BOOL values that indicate whether a particular property will be changed.
 This function sets one element in that array for the specified property in the property context.
 This function should be used whenever a driver changes a property that has dependent properties in validation.
 For example, by changing "Current Intent", the "Horizontal Resolution" is changed and should be marked as changed, so that validation of "X Resolution" (<a href="https://msdn.microsoft.com/library/windows/hardware/ff552665">WIA_IPS_XRES</a>)and its dependents still takes place.</p>

 ## -requirements
 <table>